Define and Build Indexes

 InterSystems IRIS populates and maintains indexes (by default) whenever a data insert, update, or delete operation is carried out against the database, whether using SQL field and table syntax, or class property syntax.
 You can override this default (by using the %NOINDEX keyword) to rapidly make changes to the data, and then build or rebuild the corresponding index as a separate operation.
 You can define indexes before populating a table with data.
 You can also define indexes for a table that is already populated with data and then build the index as a separate operation.

 InterSystems IRIS makes use of available indexes when preparing and executing SQL queries.
 By default it selects which indexes to use to optimize query performance.
 You can override this default to prevent the use of one or more indexes for a specific query or for all queries, as appropriate.
-For information about optimizing index usage, refer to the Using Indexes section of the “Define and Build Indexes” page.
+For information about optimizing index usage, refer to Using Indexes.

 Index Attributes